2024 Accessibility Programme

 The programme brochure booklet has been redesigned this year, taking into account feedback received from the Show Me Shorts community.
 Key changes include higher contrast text colours, larger fonts and the addition of index pages.
 A pull-out Gantt chart showing the spread of screenings in each of the three main centres provides further visual cues to understanding the programme.

 Show Me Shorts Festival Director, Gina Dellabarca says: “My team and I believe short films are for everyone.
-That is why we are working hard to increase the number of opportunities we provide for those with vision and hearing impairments to engage with our festival.
+That is why we are working hard to increase the number of opportunities for everyone to engage with our festival.
 Accessibility is important to us, and we’re working hard within our tight budgets to take steps in this area.”

 Show Me Shorts welcomes feedback from the community on the accessibility programme and their recently upgraded website.
 Comments can be sent to info@showmeshorts.co.nz.